DeveloperCielo/API-3.0/source/english.md

 HTTP Status 200
 ```

-See Appendix HTTP Status Code to the list of all the HTTP status codes possibly returned by the API.
+See Appendix [HTTP Status Code](#http-status-code) to the list of all the HTTP status codes possibly returned by the API.

-## Modifying date of the next payment
+## Modifying the date of the next payment

 To change the date of the next payment, just make a Put as shown.